 4. Can I submit my application before uploading supplemental materials (unofficial transcripts, essay, resume, etc.)?

 Yes!
 We encourage you to submit your application form once all fields are complete and accurate.
-After you have submitted your application form, you can log into the Shenandoah Admissions Self Service Center to upload any remaining required documents.
-You can choose “Upload” next to each requirement to add a document, and once you’ve uploaded an item, you can choose the material type from a drop-down and then select the appropriate file to add.
+After you have submitted your application form, you can log into the Shenandoah Application Portal to upload any remaining required documents.
+Underneath your checklist on your portal, you will see a section to upload your materials where you can choose the material type from a drop-down and then select the appropriate file to add.

 5. What transcripts do I need to submit in support of my application?

 You will need to submit unofficial transcripts from every institution where you received a degree, as well as institutions where you took classes that relate to your graduate study interests.
 If you have any questions about whether or not a transcript is required, please contact your Graduate Admissions Counselor.

 6. Where do I access my Shenandoah Application Portal to upload my documents?

 To upload necessary documents to the Shenandoah Application Portal, log into your account and scroll through your portal to view your checklist, upload materials, and your application summary.
 If you are not able to select the material you need in the upload section for a document that is “Awaiting”, please contact your Graduate Admissions Counselor.